MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-azure-synapse-analytics/includes/6-exercise-azure-synapse.md

 The exercise is designed to familiarize you with some key capabilities of Synapse Analytics, not as a comprehensive guide to performing advanced data analysis.
 The exercise should take around 30 minutes to complete.

 >[!NOTE]
-> To complete this exercise, you will need a Microsoft Azure subscription.
+> To complete this exercise, you'll need a Microsoft Azure subscription.
 If you don't already have one, you can sign up for a free trial at [https://azure.microsoft.com/free](https://azure.microsoft.com/free?portal=true).

 ### Provision a Synapse Analytics workspace